josevalim/erl_phoenix/README.md

 I hope this gives more nuance to the notion that "Elixir's interop is poor" or "Phoenix (and additional libs) are mostly macros".
 In particular:

+  * Elixir, by design, shares most of its compiler and process abstractions with Erlang/OTP, instead of rolling its own.
+In many situations, the best way to speed up the compiler or to add a feature to Elixir's GenServer is by contributing it upstream

-  * Much of the Elixir tooling, including ExDoc, Hex, and the Elixir compiler, were written with interoperability in mind.
-The goal is always to contribute upstream whenever possible (instead of relying on non-BEAM languages)
+  * Much of the Elixir tooling, including ExDoc and Hex, were written with interoperability in mind.
+Packages from any BEAM language can be published to Hex.
+Erlang (and potentially other BEAM languages) can use ExDoc to generate documentation.
+The Erlang terminal can show Elixir docs (and vice-versa).
+Etc

   * Many Elixir projects are built on top of their runtime APIs: going from Plug and Broadway, to more recent projects such as Nx and Explorer.
 Livebook, for example, integrate Elixir and Erlang into a single execution